What's the NHS annual budget? How many doctors and nurses are there? What's the cost of an operation?

 How many NHS hospitals are there in England?

-Working out the number of hospitals in England is challenging.
-All NHS hospitals are managed by acute, mental health, specialist or community trusts, and as of mid 2024 there were 215 trusts, including 10 ambulance trusts.
+All NHS hospitals are managed by acute, mental health, specialist or community trusts, and as of mid 2025 there were 202 trusts, including 10 ambulance trusts.
 However, the number of NHS trusts does not correlate to the number of hospitals as many trusts run more than one hospital – for example, Manchester University NHS Foundation Trust runs 10 acute and specialist hospitals.

 How many available beds are there in the NHS?
 Is the number of beds decreasing or increasing?

-As of March 2024, there were 141,903 consultant-led beds available in the NHS.
-The total number of beds in the NHS will be higher, as this doesn’t include critical care beds or those where the patient is under the care of a nurse rather than a consultant.
+As of March 2025, there were 145,700 consultant-led beds available in the NHS (includes general and acute, learning disability, maternity, mental illness and short stay beds).
+The total number of beds in the NHS will be higher, as this number doesn’t include critical care beds or those where the patient is under the care of a nurse rather than a consultant.

 Find out more about NHS bed numbers in our nutshell.